adrian-taay/hiiace-os/README.md

 **MUSIC PLAYER**

 Followed this tutorial https://www.youtube.com/watch?v=KIwgfJF_gEk.
 Will refactor this in the future where both the music player and Conky music display are in sync.

+**SHUT DOWN UI**

+Imitates the next thing you see after shutting down.
+Black screen that displays lines that indicate a process that has turned off

+_\* Deconfiguring network interfaces...
+[OK]_

+_\* Unmounting temporary filesystems...
+[OK]_

+I didn't know that I can't use setTimeout inside Array.map the way I want it to behave.

+I used two useEffects.

 **Future Apps and Features in mind right now:**